Avesend/obsidian-lumines/README.md

 ![](assets/readme-lumines.png)

-<div><p>Lumines is a theme for Obsidian that improves the default style and fixes interface issues, enhancing usability and accessibility without drastic changes.
-The theme also includes useful additions that make note-taking more comfortable and enjoyable, encouraging users to return to their workspace.</p></div>
+<div><p>Lumines is an Obsidian theme that refines the default style and addresses interface issues, improving usability and accessibility while keeping the original look.
+It also adds useful enhancements for better note-taking.</p></div>

-<h2>Icons for each type of property</h2>
+<h2>Dynamic Icons for Property Types</h2>

 ![](assets/readme-cover-1.png)

-<div><p>Icons in a unified style have been added, which automatically change depending on the type of properties, ensuring quick visual identification of data.
-Various property types are supported, including text, lists, numbers, dates, and others.</p></div>
+<div><p>Unified icons automatically adapt to property types such as text, lists, numbers, and dates, maintaining a clean and consistent visual style across all data types.</p></div>

-<h2>Custom icons for property names</h2>
+<h2>Custom Icons for Property Names</h2>

 ![](assets/readme-cover-2.png)

-<div><p>Choose the appropriate icon based on the value of the properties.
-Over 40 icons are available to choose from.
-Icons change depending on the property names and are independent of their types, making the process flexible and convenient.</p></div>
+<div><p>Choose from over 45 icons that can be assigned to property names.
+These icons are not tied to property types, giving you more flexibility to personalize your workspace.</p></div>

 <details>
    <summary>Available icons</summary>